-monitoring All systems have a large number of sensors that monitor temperature, voltage, and current.
+- monitoring All systems have a large number of sensors that monitor temperature, voltage, and current.
 The system controller polls devices in a timely manner and makes the environmental data available.
-The system controller will shut down various components to prevent damage.

-failover The switchover of the main system controller to its spare or the system controller clock source to another system controller clock source when a failure occurs in the operation of the main system controller or the clock source.

-keyswitch See virtual domain keyswitch.

-partition A group of Repeater boards, also referred to as a segment, that are used together to provide communication between CPU/Memory boards and I/O assemblies in the same domain.

-platform shell The platform shell enables access to the entire system and provides:

-configuration control, environmental status, ability to rearrange domains, ability to power on and off power grids, ability to change the system controller password, and other generic system controller functions.

-POST Power-on self-test.
-This is the program that takes uninitialized system hardware and probes and tests its components, configures what seems worthwhile into a coherent initialized system, and hands it off to the OpenBoot public-key cryptography.

-PROM.

-RSA Created by Rivest, Shamir, and Adleman (RSA), it is the most popular form of

-SSH A client/server protocol that provides secure access to a shell.

-SRAM Static Random Access Memory.
-A type of high-speed memory device used for system controller The system controller consists of the System Controller board and the system controller software.
+The system controller will shut down various components to prevent damage. - failover The switchover of the main system controller to its spare or the system controller clock source to another system controller clock source when a failure occurs in the operation of the main system controller or the clock source. - keyswitch See virtual domain keyswitch. - partition A group of Repeater boards, also referred to as a segment, that are used together to provide communication between CPU/Memory boards and I/O assemblies in the same domain. - persistent logging The storage of certain SC-generated message logs and system errors in the NVRAM of SC V2s (enhanced-memory system controllers). - platform shell The platform shell enables access to the entire system and provides: configuration control, environmental status, ability to rearrange domains, ability to power on and off power grids, ability to change the system controller password, and other generic system controller functions. - POST Power-on self-test.
+This is the program that takes uninitialized system hardware and probes and tests its components, configures what seems worthwhile into a coherent initialized system, and hands it off to the OpenBoot PROM. - RSA Created by Rivest, Shamir, and Adleman (RSA), it is the most popular form of public-key cryptography. - SSH A client/server protocol that provides secure access to a shell. - SRAM Static Random Access Memory.
+A type of high-speed memory device used for Ecache modules. - system controller The system controller consists of the System Controller board and the system controller software.
 The system controller software manages platform and domain resources, monitors and controls the platform and domains, configures domains and the platform, provides access to domain consoles, provides the date and time to the Solaris operating environment, provides the reference clock signal used throughout the system, provides console security, performs domain initialization, provides a mechanism for updating the firmware on the boards installed in the system, and provides an external management interface using SNMP.

-Ecache modules.